An Anzac Day collection on NZ On Screen raises more questions than it answers, and so it should.

 But regardless of argument over relative merits of films in this collection, each is a document of New Zealanders at war, and poses a question about the identity of New Zealand and New Zealanders that one film alone cannot answer.
 And that’s why it‘s so important to view this Anzac collection.

-Dr Christopher Pugsley is a senior Lecturer in War Studies at the Royal Military Academy Sandhurst in the United Kingdom.
+– Dr Christopher Pugsley was a senior Lecturer in War Studies at the Royal Military Academy Sandhurst in the UK from 2000 to 2012.
 A former New Zealand Army officer, he is an authority on New Zealanders at war.
 His books include Gallipoli: The New Zealand Story; The Anzac Experience; Te Hokowhitu A Tu: The Māori Pioneer Battalion in the First World War; and Kiwis in Conflict: 200 Years of New Zealand at War.

 For 93 years we've marked Anzac Day, and I have the impression that for the first 50 or 60 of those years, servicemen who'd fought overseas saw it as "their" day.